cmorisse/ikp3db/README.rst

 Requirements
 ------------

-Ikp3db supports all CPython version starting from 3.6
+Ikp3db supports all CPython versions starting from 3.6

 A C compiler (eg. python-dev Debian package, xcode tools on macOS).